stefanatnullnet/dotfiles/doc/guide.md

 ` dd if=debian-10.7.0-amd64-netinst.iso of=/dev/sdb bs=1m `

+If you are a Windows user (I'm not), I would recommend to download a portable version of [Rufus](https://rufus.ie/) and do your own research on how to use it.

-Boot your laptop to the USB installer.
+Boot your laptop from the USB installer.
 This guide presumes you're booting via UEFI.
 If your laptop has any "BIOS compatibility mode" options, you should disable them (for more info - look here: ).
 Debian boots freely in pure UEFI mode.

 ## Booting ##
-For a standard installation, you only need to choose Install or Graphical install (with the arrow keys), then press the Return (Enter key) to launch the rest of the installation process.
+For a standard installation, you only need to choose *Install* or *Graphical install* (with the arrow keys), then press the Return (Enter key) to launch the rest of the installation process.
 I use the Graphical install option.
 The only difference from the "classic" (text mode) installation is in the visual aspect.